fermyon/developer/content/spin/kubernetes.md

 $ az aks nodepool show -g myResourceGroup --cluster-name myAKSCluster -n mywasipool --query workloadRuntime
 ```

 The next set of commands uses kubectl to create the necessary runtimeClass.
-If you don’t already have kubectl configured with the appropriate credentials, you can retrieve them with this command
+If you don’t already have kubectl configured with the appropriate credentials, you can retrieve them with this command:

 <!-- @selectiveCpy -->